pluralsh/kubernetes-agent/doc/kubernetes_user_access.md

     "agent_id": <agent_id>, // in case of OIDC, extracted from the ID token JWT "access_type": "personal_access_token" | "oidc_id_token" | "session_cookie",
     "access_key": "<the token or cookie>"
-    "csrf_token": "<from the X-CSRF-Token header>" // for verification }
+    "csrf_token": "<from the X-Csrf-Token header>" // for verification }
 ```